-The Dean of Student Services is designated as the Campus Security Authority (CSA) for KBOCC.
-Students, staff, guests, and community members are encouraged to contact the CSA at 906-524-8111 to report on-campus criminal offenses, to assist KBOCC in accurately assessing and reflecting campus crime.
+The Cultural Wellness Director and Maintenance Supervisor are designated as the Campus Security Authority (CSA) for KBOCC.
+Students, staff, guests, and community members are encouraged to contact the CSA at 906-524-8517 or 906-524-8501 to report on-campus criminal offenses, to assist KBOCC in accurately assessing and reflecting campus crime.
 Individuals are also encouraged to contact law enforcement, especially in an emergency situation.